Driving From New York to Florida with Dogs

 Ten Safety and Travel Tips for Dogs

 Getting Acclimated — We are very lucky.
 Bodhi loves car rides.
 If he sees a car door open, even a stranger’s car, he wants to jump in!
-He’s little fidgety at first because he’s excited, but once we hit the highway, the car’s vibrations lull him to sleep.
+He’s a little fidgety at first because he’s excited, but once we hit the highway, the car’s vibrations lull him to sleep.
 Getting your dog acclimated to car rides is important.
 I realize this is pretty difficult for New Yorkers who typically don’t own their own cars.
 But if you can, there are some steps you can take to get your dog used to car rides.
 First, let them explore the car with the engine off.
 Let them sniff around.
 Next step is with the the engine on.
 Sit with them in the car with the engine running and the AC on.
 Step three is to take some short rides.
 Make sure the destination is a happy one: a dog park, the beach etc. You want your dog to associate car rides with fun.

 Anxiety — If your dog is anxious, consult your vet for solutions.
 Don’t play doctor and prescribe medicine to your dog to reduce stress or make her sleep.
 Leave that to the professionals.

 Safety — It’s important to keep your dog safe during the ride.
 A crate is best, but not all cars can accommodate one.
 Other options include car seats and seat belts.
-We use a harness for Mr. B. Early on, when we had to drive Bodhi to physical therapy twice a week, I felt sorry for him and let him ride in the front seat without any restraint.
+We used a harness for Mr. B. Early on, when we had to drive Bodhi to physical therapy twice a week, I felt sorry for him and let him ride in the front seat without any restraint.
 He tried to crawl into my lap and I ran up onto the curb and got TWO flat tires.
 I can’t caution you enough that your dog needs to be under control during car rides!

 Protect the Eyes –Don’t let your dog look out the window while you are driving.
 Debris from the road can hit her in the eyes.
+(I admit this is a tough one to enforce.
+Bodhi loves hanging his head out the window.
+I definitely close the window on the highway.)

 Identification — Make sure your dog has proper identification on her.
 It should include your name and phone number on it.
 Heaven forbid your dog bolts from your car and gets lost, but it can happen.